 Synopsis:

-Tatsu is a former member of the Yakuza known as the Immortal Dragon.
-Despite being a feared mobster, he gives up his life of crime to become a housewife.
-While his wife works, Tatsu has to deal with household chores and tries to carry them out meticulously, like a good Yakuza would do.
+Tatsu is a former Yakuza member known as the Immortal Dragon.
+Despite being a feared mobster, he leaves his life of crime to become a stay-at-home dad.
+While his wife works, Tatsu has to handle the household chores and tries to perform them meticulously, as a good Yakuza would.